Publication Ethics

 - If a manuscript contains plagiarized materials, falsified or manipulated data, the editors must withhold the review process and immediately contact the corresponding author to provide transparency on his/her work before acceptance or rejection for publication.

-- Editors must allow authors to issue an appeal providing that authors hold different opinions from editors.
+- Editors must allow authors to issue an appeal, provided that authors hold different opinions from editors.

 - Editors must not reject a paper for publication solely on the basis of their suspicion or uncertainty; they must supply sound evidence to justify such doubt.

-- Editors must have a management system which is not in conflict of interest with authors and reviewers as well as the editorial board.
+- Editors must have a management system that is not in conflict of interest with authors, reviewers, and the editorial board.

-- Editors must support freedom of expression, maintain the correctness of the scholarly work.
+- Editors must support freedom of expression and maintain the correctness of the scholarly work.

 Reviewer Roles and Responsibilities

-- Reviewers must protect confidentiality and not disclose any information of a paper sent for consideration to uninvolved parties during the evaluation process.
+- Reviewers must protect confidentiality and not disclose any information about a paper sent for consideration to uninvolved parties during the evaluation process.

-- Reviewers must evaluate a paper in their field of specialization based on the significance of the contents, the quality of analysis.
+- Reviewers must evaluate a paper in their field of specialization based on the significance of the contents and the quality of the analysis.

 - Reviewers must not have any conflicts of interest with the author of the article.